odyssey-geospatial/geo-encodings/README.md

 ## Contributing

+If you would like to contribute, do this:
 1. Fork the repo (https://github.com/yourname/yourproject/fork)
-2. Create your feature branch (git checkout -b feature/fooBar)
+2. Create your feature branch (git checkout -b feature/myFeatureBranch)
-3. Commit your changes (git commit -am 'Add some fooBar')
+3. Commit your changes (git commit -am 'add some new features')
-4. Push to the branch (git push origin feature/fooBar)
+4. Push to the branch (git push origin feature/myFeatureBranch)
 5. Create a new Pull Request